 The way you wish someone a happy birthday depends upon what type of relationship you have with the person.
 Some of these examples could be used in a professional or semi-formal setting, while others would be more appropriate wishes for friends or relatives.

-You could always make your message pop by including an image or gif to say, “Wishing you good health and happiness.”
+You could always make your message pop with a special card, gift card, or by including an image or gif to say, “Wishing you good health and happiness.”

 1. "Best wishes on your birthday!"